thisislink/FrontendFromScratch/README.md

 The Response will return the assets aka the visuals (images, video, etc.) in the game, and as a player of the game, I didn't have to think or worry about any of the behind the scenes tasks for Requests, Responses, Web Servers, IP Addresses, etc.

-### HTML vs CSS vs JavaScript (JS)
+### HTML vs CSS vs JavaScript
-I like to think about HTML, CSS and JavaScript in this way:
+I like to think about HTML, CSS and JavaScript (JS for short) in this way:

 Think about a car, any car and maybe choose your favorite car.